-We’ve collected this information for you, so you can easily compare Allstate vs. Liberty Mutual and make an informed decision regarding your auto insurance.
+We’ve collected this information for you, so you can easily compare Allstate vs. Liberty Mutual and make an informed decision regarding your auto insurance and home insurance.

-We’ve looked at each company’s equipment, monitoring, reputation, contract and price, and technology integration, summarizing the results in four categories: coverage and benefits, customer experience, financial strength, and pricing and discounts.
+We’ve looked at each company’s insurance products, monitoring, reputation, contract and price, and technology integration, summarizing the results in four categories: coverage and benefits, customer experience, financial strength, and pricing and discounts.